awei01/katsu-site-source/posts/2013-09-16-introducing-our-package-services.md

 [![](http://4.bp.blogspot.com/-pkqZWNc-SUM/UjH1_nmEFaI/AAAAAAAAQMY/KGZUwQhZOkU/s640/package_3_201309.jpg)](http://4.bp.blogspot.com/-pkqZWNc-SUM/UjH1_nmEFaI/AAAAAAAAQMY/KGZUwQhZOkU/s1600/package_3_201309.jpg)

 We'll make it easy for you.
 Our Style Consultants will help you mix and match the pieces so that you'll be ready to roll this coming season!
-Email us at [info@9tailors.com](mailto:info@9tailors.com) for a consultation.
+Email us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) for a consultation.
 Some rules and restrictions:

-*   Promotion applies to specified shirting and suiting pricing levels.
+	*Promotion applies to specified shirting and suiting pricing levels.
-*   Packages cannot be shared.
+	*Packages cannot be shared.
-*   A la carte design options calculated at a 10% discount.
+	*A la carte design options calculated at a 10% discount.
-*   Full payment is required upon purchase.
+	*Full payment is required upon purchase.
-*   Does not apply to past purchases.
+	*Does not apply to past purchases.
-*   If you return any of the promotion items, we will subtract your discount from your return credit.
+	*If you return any of the promotion items, we will subtract your discount from your return credit.
-*   Shipping and handling charges apply to all promoted items.
+	*Shipping and handling charges apply to all promoted items.
-*   Void where prohibited.
+	*Void where prohibited.